simpleviewinc/keg-hub/docs/architecture.md

   * For Example => defining custom redux actions or default data of the redux store

 ## Keg Components
-* Defines a universal definition of how content is consumed
+* Defines a universal definition of how content is displayed or consumed
 * Cross platform components
   * Mostly Javascript
   * Some components have platform specific code
   * Can be rendered anywhere
-* Consume the theme from Re-theme
+* Consumes the theme from Re-theme
-* Is Consume by a Tap
+* Is Consumed by a Tap
   * Used to define the views / layouts specific to the Tap
   * Tap defined theme passed to the Components
-    * Tells them how to render based on the Platform
+    * Tells theme how to render based on the Platform

 ## Re-Theme
-* Custom theme / Style render based on the platform
+* Custom theme / style renderer based on the platform
 * Theme passed in from the Tap
   * Defines the supported platforms
   * Defines platform specific styles and shared styles